wbyoung/lampie/README.md

 #### Attributes

 - `started_at`: The time the [switch override](#lampieoverride) started, only present when a duration is used.
-- `expires_at`: The time the [switch override](#lampieoverride) expires, only present when a duration is used and it's longer than the built-in limit of 254 second.
+- `expires_at`: The time the [switch override](#lampieoverride) expires; only present when a duration is used and it's not supported by the switch firmware.

 ### `sensor.<switch_id>_effect`